shivamkrathghara/Hypothesis_testing_problems/README.md

-# first
-My First project

-A basic Test for Anova
+A basic Test for Anova in Python